 Cash Cow Franchise: Up until its acquisition by Comcast/NBCUniveral, DWA had to develop every successful property into one of these since it was an independent company specializing in high-budget animated films and hounded by unsatisfied stockholders.
-For instance the Shrek series has made over $2 Billion from the four movies alone (and that's not counting merchandising), while Kung Fu Panda, Madagascar, and How to Train Your Dragon are becoming the company's new bedrock ones.
-When an animated film under-performs, it's cause for major concern and it makes front page headlines, while if the same thing happens to Disney Animation, Pixar, or Blue Sky (who are all owned by larger companies) then it's not treated as nearly that big of a deal (justified, given Disney makes much more revenue and income than DWA).
+For instance the Shrek series has made over $2 billion from the four movies alone (and that's not counting merchandising), while Kung Fu Panda, Madagascar, and How to Train Your Dragon are becoming the company's new bedrock ones.
+When an animated film under-performs then it's cause for major concern and it makes front page headlines, whereas if the same thing happens to Disney Animation, Pixar, or Blue Sky (who are all owned by larger companies) then it's not treated as nearly that big of a deal (justified, given Disney makes much more revenue and income than DWA).

 Old Shame: After Shrek became a hit, DreamWorks more or less apologized for their 2D films and have buried them in their history, though they've garnered a cult following for non-Disney enthusiasts since then.
 For the CGI, their short-lived prime-time sitcom Father of the Pride has basically vanished from the face of the earth.

 Start My Own: Jeff Katzenberg started up the studio after Disney repeatedly rejected his push for more adult-friendly content, specifically the infamous "Black Friday" version of Toy Story.